Snowfork/BTRST-Contracts/README.md

 ### Create secrets file

-A sample secrets file is provided, make a copy of it and replace with your project secrets.
+A sample secrets file is provided, make a copy of it and replace with your project secrets and configuration.

 ```bash
 cp './secrets-example.js' './secrets.js'
 ```

+Modify it as follows:
+ - infuraProjectID: This needs to be a project id for [Infura](https://infura.io/).
+You can get one by creating your own Infura account and project.
+ - deployerPrivateKey: This needs to be the private key of the account you want to deploy from or create proposals from.
+It must have sufficient gas to pay for transactions,
+ - deployerAccount: This needs to be the address of the same account as above

 ### Start a Local Instance